suarezgenaro/seda/docs/about_seda.rst

 **Is there a way to run the code faster, specially the convolution of model spectra?**

 The convolution of high-resolution model spectra indeed takes up most of the runtime.
 You can constrain the ranges of the parameters in the models to convolve only a grid subset with relevant model spectra for your target (see :meth:`~seda.input_parameters.ModelOptions`).
-As suggested in this `issue <https://github.com/suarezgenaro/seda/issues/14>`__, we will add an option to save convolved spectra so they can be recycled to expedite the forward modeling of additional data with a similar resolution.
+As suggested in this `issue <https://github.com/suarezgenaro/seda/issues/14>`__, you can save the convolved model spectra to reuse them and avoid the convolution step to expedite the forward modeling of additional data with a similar resolution.